IFR Flying in Europe

 For VFR this is absolutely essential because one can fly around without ATC control, or indeed without using the radio at all, and one can stumble into stuff like temporary restricted areas (TRAs).

 With IFR it's different.
 The UK is unique in that it allows IFR outside CAS, even without radio contact, and when doing that it is obviously as important to get Notams as for VFR.
 Elsewhere in Europe, and in UK airways, IFR is usually under radar control (exceptions being at the start and end of a flight which sometimes are done without a radar service) and ATC should not vector you into a prohibited area.
-So, while both en-route and departure/destination Notams are still a legal requirement, the en-route stuff becomes much less relevant and in all honesty most IFR pilots don't bother with it.
-The filed route is rarely flown exactly anyway so en route notams would be a waste of time (except for notifications of failed navaids).
-The departure/destination airport Notams remain very important because e.g. one can discover that the glideslope is inoperative which results in an increased DH.
-Or a runway can be closed, etc. On one planned flight to Berlin Tempelhof (EDDI) I found (from the notam) that the airport was shut (due to an air race), both ILSs were gone, the runway with the VOR approaches was shut, and the only approaches were the NDB ones!
+So, while airport Notams are still highly desirable (e.g. to discover that an ILS is not available) the en-route stuff becomes much less relevant and most IFR pilots don't bother with it.
+The filed route is rarely flown exactly anyway.

-One can get Notams from many places but the standard UK source is National Air Traffic Services (NATS) site which offers a unique feature (for a free website, anyway) of a narrow route briefing where the route is entered in the standard FP format.
+One can get Notams from many places but the standard UK source is National Air Traffic Services (NATS) site which offers a "narrow route briefing" where the route is entered in the standard FP format.

 Weather